-Introduction to the Reading

-"Saints Barlaam and Josaphat," from The Golden Legend (c.
-1260)
+Introduction to the Reading "Saints Barlaam and Josaphat," from The Golden Legend (c.
+1260) (you may read over this fairly quickly)

 Reflection: What questions about the movement of Christian traditions from one cultural setting to another are raised by today's readings?